 MSC 401.
-The Army Profession (3) This course transitions the focus of student learning from being trained, mentored and evaluated as an MSL III Cadet to learning how to train, mentor and evaluate underclass cadets.
-MSL IV Cadets will learn the duties and responsibilities of an Army staff officer and apply the Military Decision Making Process (MDMP).
-Army writing style and the Army's principles of training and training management cycle during weekly training meetings to plan, execute and assess battalion training events.
-Cadets will learn about the special trust proposed by the U.S. Constitution to Army officers: a trust above and beyond other professions.
-Cadets will learn Army values and ethics and how to apply them to everyday life as well as the Full Spectrum Operating Environment (OE).
-The MSL IV Cadet will learn about the officer's role in the Uniform Code of Military Justice (UCMJ), counseling subordinates, administrative actions and methods on how to best manage their career as an Army officer.
+The Army Profession (3) MS 401 introduces Cadets to the challenges of mission command and gaining an understanding of the Army Profession.
+Cadets learn the basics of what mission command is and how it is used in Army operations.
+Students will examine the Army Profession and what it means to be a professional in the U.S. Army.
+The overall focus is on developing basic knowledge and comprehension of Army leadership while gaining a big picture of understanding the Reserve Officers' Training Corps (ROTC) program, its purpose in the Army, and its advantages for the student.
 In addition, MSL IVs are rotated through a variety of leadership positions that support a variety of ROTC battalion training and recruiting events throughout the semester where the MSL IV student will receive detailed and constructive feedback on their leader attributes and core leader competencies from experienced cadre.
 Students are required to attend Physical Training (PT) Lab three (3) times per week for one (1) hour per session and a two-hour leadership lab every week.
 Fee.

 MSC 402.
-Leadership in a Complex World (W) (3) Continued intensive study and work involving the daily operation and supervision of military units.
-Special emphasis on leadership responsibilities, military justice, ethical behavior, and decision making.
+Leadership in a Complex World (W) (3) Introduces Cadets to the challenges of mission command and gaining an understanding of the Army Profession.
+Cadets learn the basics of what mission command is and how to use it in Army operations.
+Students will examine the Army Profession and what it means to be a professional in the U.S. Army.
+The overall focus is on developing basic knowledge and comprehension of Army leadership while gaining a big picture of understanding the Reserve Officers' Training Corps (ROTC) program, its purpose in the Army, and its advantages for the student.
 Students are required to attend Physical Training (PT) Lab three (3) times per week for one (1) hour per session and a two-hour leadership lab every week.
 Fee.